Why writing is like a pantomime

 By Carol Cameleon

-grab my badge (below) and join in with any writing genre you like, fiction and non-fiction, all are welcome (leave a comment on my blog then add yours to the linky!)
+Grab my badge (below) and join in with my regular linky by posting any writing genre you like, fiction and non-fiction, all are welcome.

-My favourite will be mentioned in my weekly-roundup on Sunday.
+My favourite posts will be mentioned in my weekly-roundup on Sunday.

 Tweet #WonderfulWorldofWriting and I’ll retweet